huggingface/blog/openvino.md

 print(trfs_eval_results, ov_eval_results)
 ```

-Looking at the quantized model, we see that it has shrunk **4x** from 344MB to 90MB.
+Looking at the quantized model, we see that its memory size decreased by **4x** from 344MB to 90MB.
 Running a quick benchmark (on a m6i.4xlarge EC2 instance) on 5050 image predictions, we also see a speedup in latency of **2x**, from 93ms to 48ms per sample.
 That's not bad for a few lines of code!

-​
 You can find the resulting model hosted on the Hugging Face hub.
 To load it, you can easily do as follows:
 ```python
 from optimum.intel.openvino import OVModelForImageClassification